emerald-ci/Emerald-CI/README.md

 has been placed in this repo to deploy the system.
 Take it, deploy, test and have fun! :smile:

-> Please make sure to change secrets!
+> Please make sure to change environment variables to match your setup and
+> change secrets!

 What's to come
 --------------